dinakaranonline/blog/_posts/2020-09-06-GateCrashing-Machine-Learning-without-being-Data-Scientist-or-Maths-Python-Programming-Nerd.md

   Programming Nerd
 ---

 Machine Learning has been the rage in the last few years.
-But every time I try to venture into Machine Learning, I get overwhelmed with the usage of complex terms like Machine Learning Models, complex Math equations and Data Science, Statistics and egression models etc. All this creates a mental entry barrier that to explore the  World of Machine Learning assuming it is only for nerds who have expert knowledge of Python and have a good grasp of maths, algebra and complex programming models.
+But every time I try to venture into Machine Learning, I get overwhelmed with the usage of complex terms like Machine Learning Models,  Math equations like Statistics and Regression Models and  Data Science etc. All this creates a mental entry barrier to explore the  World of Machine Learning assuming it is only for nerds who have expert knowledge of Python and have a good grasp of maths, algebra and complex programming models.
 But over the years, Machine Learning has become accessible and there are a lot of out-of-box services that are now readily available that can readily help to address certain use-cases.

 ### Machine Learning Use-Cases